-6.14 Because of the current nature of interim reporting in U.S. GAAP, some say that a reduced set of minimum disclosure requirements for interim reporting is appropriate.
+- 6.14 Because of the current nature of interim reporting in U.S. GAAP, some say that a reduced set of minimum disclosure requirements for interim reporting is appropriate.
 However, the way that the Board currently establishes those requirements is unsatisfactory.
-Because there is no decision framework, disclosure requirements for interim financial reporting are established on an ad hoc basis.

-6.15 The following methods could be used to establish requirements for interim periods:
+Because there is no decision framework, disclosure requirements for interim financial reporting are established on an ad hoc basis. - 6.15 The following methods could be used to establish requirements for interim periods: - a.

-- a.
 Modify the annual disclosure requirements to fit interim reports. - b.
-Develop a set of decision questions for setting disclosure requirements for interim reports.

-6.16 Either alternative would need to allow for the following:

-- a.
-Consistency from Topic to Topic - b.
+Develop a set of decision questions for setting disclosure requirements for interim reports. - 6.16 Either alternative would need to allow for the following: - a.
+Consistency from Topic to Topic c.
+Consideration of the difference in recognition and measurement requirements for interim reports (see paragraph 6.12).

 Consistency with the condensed nature of interim reports (for example, disaggregation of every line item that is aggregated in condensed financial statements would defeat the purpose of permitting condensed financial statements)

-16See Appendix B for a discussion of interim reporting guidance.
+&lt;sup>16See Appendix B for a discussion of interim reporting guidance.